CANADA - SCOTLAND - AUSTRALIA

 See also: ROY L. LAYBOURNE and SHARON D. LAYBOURNE v.
 ROYAL CANADIAN MOUNTED POLICE, ATTORNEY GENERAL OF BRITISH COLUMBIA, ET AL (2012-15).

-b) wrote to the Trust Administrator on April 11, 2007 requesting that "you immediately amend your records to note that the interest formerly seized by Mr. Sawdon is now held by" the Watch Tower;
+b) wrote to the Trust Administrator on April 11, 2007, requesting that "you immediately amend your records to note that the interest formerly seized by Mr. Sawdon is now held by" the Watch Tower;c) wrote to Wayne Sawdon on May 7, 2007 that the majority shares were transferred inter vivos by Arthur Sawdon.; and

 I must warn you that if the CIBC fails to perform the transfer of shares as necessary, I will advise the transferee Watch Tower Society of your refusal.
 In such case I anticipate that I may be instructed as corporate secretary to commence a legal proceeding to compel the CIBC to act with the legal costs and damages that may be appropriate.